kyleplo/advent-calender/README.md

 # advent-calender
-This is an online advent calendar.
+This is an online advent calendar. https://kyleplo.github.io/advent-calender (Hosted Version).
 It will display each day of December.
 ## Hacking
 To skip ahead, enter `loadDays(24);` in the console.
 ## Quotes